Our Mission

 The statements we drew up reflect our conversations about the fact that the success of the organization would rest on the nature of the community we created – that in order to identify proposals with the greatest potential to create change, in order to partner effectively with nonprofit organizations working to effect that change, in order to enable the most effective stewardship of each $1,000 membership contribution – we needed to build a community diverse in age, race and ethnicity, sexual orientation, religious affiliation, economic resources, and area of residence in sprawling metropolitan DC: a community with the potential to build bridges across divides and differences in the interest of common goals.

-Fast forward to June of 2025.
-At our fifth Annual Grant Awards Celebration we awarded $162,000 in grants to five amazing nonprofits.
+Fast forward to June of 2024.
+At our fourth Annual Grant Awards Celebration we awarded $162,000 in grants to five amazing nonprofits.
 In total, we have awarded over $550,000 to 15 local organizations on the front lines of change in our community.

 The Impact100 model was created by visionary Wendy Steele, who formed the first chapter in Cincinnati in 2001.
 There are now over 60 chapters in the US and beyond.
 We are the beneficiaries of the Impact100 Council’s resources (the umbrella organization led by Wendy), as well as the advice of Impact leaders and examples of best practices from many other chapters.